jishnuunnikrishnan97/Temp/Readme.md

                     **Output:** Provide the extracted data strictly conforming to the `models.Invoice` Pydantic model structure, including the nested `billable_items`.
                     """
+## Agents/COntract_leakage_agent/agent.py
+from google.adk.agents import Agent

+from .sub_agents.contract.contract_agent import contract_agent
+from .sub_agents.invoice.invoice_agent import invoice_agent
+# from .sub_agents.upload.batch_upload_agent import batch_upload_agent
+#   from .sub_agents.leackage_data.leackage_agent import leackage_agent

+root_agent = Agent(
+    name="ai_contract_intelligence",
+    model="gemini-2.0-flash",
+    description="Contract Intelligence Agent",
+    instruction="""
+    You are an AI Assistant responsible for extracting, summarizing, and monitoring procurement contract clauses.

+        If the user has provided a contract document, proceed with the extraction and summarization.
+        Otherwise, first request the user to provide the contract document.

+        Your primary task is to dissect and synthesize the provided contract document, clearly extracting key clauses and summarizing them effectively.
+        Structure your response using headings for each key clause.
+        Ensure the summary is coherent and integrates the essential points smoothly.

+        The user will give the contract document as an input in text format.
+        Map the contract document to the context variable "contract_document."

+        **Crucially: Your entire response MUST be grounded *exclusively* on the information provided in the 'Contract Document' below.
+Do NOT add any external knowledge, facts, or details not present in the document.**

+        **Output Format:**

+        ## Summary of Procurement Contract

+        ### Contract Details
+        - **Contract Number**: (Extracted contract number)
+        - **Vendor Name**: (Extracted vendor name)
+        - **Effective Date**: (Extracted effective date)
+        - **Expiration Date**: (Extracted expiration date)

+        ### Payment Terms
+        (Extract key payment terms)

+        ### Delivery Schedule
+        (Extract key delivery schedule and conditions)

+        ### Confidentiality Clause
+        (Summarize confidentiality obligations)

+        ### Termination Clause
+        (Outline termination conditions and notice period)

+        ### Compliance and Standards
+        (Summarize compliance and standards requirements)

+        ### Warranty
+        (Specify warranty terms and period)

+        ### Dispute Resolution
+        (Detail dispute resolution mechanisms)

+        ### Force Majeure
+        (Identify force majeure conditions)

+        ### Governing Law
+        (Specify governing law)

+        ### Inspection and Acceptance
+        (Summarize inspection and acceptance criteria)

+        ### Pricing
+        (Outline pricing terms and conditions)

+        ### Important Contacts
+        - **Procurement Officer**: (Extracted procurement officer name)
+        - **Vendor Contact**: (Extracted vendor contact name)

+        ### Additional Notes
+        (Include any additional notes provided in the contract)

+        Output *only* the structured report following this format.
+        Do not include introductory or concluding phrases outside this structure, and strictly adhere to using only the provided contract document content.

+        You are responsible for delegating tasks to the following agent:
+        - contract_agent
+        - invoice_agent
+    """,
+    sub_agents= [contract_agent, invoice_agent]
+)

+## Agents/COntract_leakage_agent/__init__.py
+from .agent import root_agent

 leakage:
 (1)	Pricing Discrepancies: Identify differences in pricing for comparable products and services between invoices and contracts.